 Don’t make the mistake of googling ‘best bikes under _____.’
-You will get general understanding of the type of brands, however, it can get overwhelming with the more obscure european brands that are less likely at your LBS or too expensive to import.
+You will get an understanding of the type of brands, however, it can get overwhelming with the more obscure European brands that are less likely at your LBS or too expensive to import.

 Pro Tip: Visit your local bike store with trusted salesmen and bike-lovers.

 Test Ride A LOT of Bikes at Your Local Bike Store

 You don’t know how a bike is going to feel on the road until you ride it.
 You could have a more pleasurable riding experience on a $500 bike than a $1,000 bicycle.
 Remember to ask a salesperson to analyze your riding position before you test ride a bike.

 Most local bike shops have quality entry-level prices under $700.
 Bike stores sell popular, quality bikes to build shop loyalty and make revenue from repairing their customer’s bikes.
 Also, there’s not much difference between brands: the components are standard in entry-level bikes.

 TRY NOT TO BUY ONLINE